Timothy Woods

 They are one of the better-known companies with other options such as pork, lamb, and seafood to choose from.

-You can place your dry-aged requests either thru online customer service or via phone line.
+You can place your dry-aged requests through online customer service or via phone line.

 2. Snake River Farms